maxtaco/tamejs/README.md

 #### connectors.timeout(cb, time, res = [])

+Timeout an arbitrary blocking operation.

 Given a callback `cb`, a time to wait `time`, and an array to output a result `res`, return another callback.
 This connector will set up a race between the callback returned to the caller, and the timer that fires after `time` milliseconds.
-If the callback returns to the caller fires first, then fill `res[0] = true;` and if the timer won (i.e., if there was a timeout), then fill `res[0] = false;`.
+If the callback returned to the caller fires first, then fill `res[0] = true;`.
+If the timer won (i.e., if there was a timeout), then fill `res[0] = false;`.

 In the following example, we timeout a DNS lookup after 100ms: